-Renea McKenzie (Editor) holds an MLA in Literature and an MA in African American studies.
-Prior to starting her current work, Renea spent a year studying at the famous L’Abri Fellowship in Switzerland, where she, in addition to studying theology, read the Harry Potter saga for the first time and fell in love with the characters and the story’s triumph of sacrificial love.
-Renea takes great pleasure in leading a very talented creative writing group at her church and swing dancing at the historic Sons of Hermann Hall.
+Renea McKenzie (Editor in Chief) is a poet whose work often centers around the relationships between nature and the city, loss and love, faith and protest.
+She holds an MLA in English Literature and an MA in African American Studies.
+In between her two Masters degrees, Renea took a “gap year” to study theology at the famous L’Abri Fellowship in Switzerland.
+L’Abri is also where she read the Harry Potter saga for the first time and fell in love with the characters and the story’s triumph of sacrificial love.
+Renea leads an incredibly talented creative writing group at her church and spends a fair amount of time binging books and Netflix and swing dancing at the historic Sons of Hermann Hall.

 Dr. Scott Shiffer has a Ph.D. in Christian Theology from the B.H.
 Carroll Theological Institute and has been teaching religion classes since 2006.
 He leads Transformation Media Ministries, an organization to help believers think biblically about culture in America.
 Scott has given numerous presentations including one at Oxford.
 He has spoken at church retreats, youth retreats, conferences, and has taught discipleship classes for over 10 years.
 Scott is married and has three children.
 He has a heart for helping believers draw closer to God and for aiding them as they are faced with new challenges in America every day.